 2. Physical environment.
 (What are the physical features of the location, how are they formed, how are they changing and how do they compare to other locations?)

 3. Human.
-(What are the features of this location - trade, energy, general use - How do the physical features impact humans, how have humans impacted on physical features and how do they compare to those of other locations?)
+(What are the features of this location - trade, tourism, general use - How do the physical features impact humans, how have humans impacted on physical features and how do they compare to those of other locations?)

 4. Change and sustainability.
 (How has this place changed over time, how is it changing now, how can humans sustain and improve this location and what are children's views on this location?)